davekinkead/big-data-and-democracy/first_draft.md

 ** Increased centralisation of power within states, and emerge of super-national governmental bodies.
 ** Cost increases.
 Communication becomes unidirectional.

-# The Initial Promise of the Internet
+# The Promise of the Internet

 * Utopian Internet (Barlow/Rheingold)
 ** Political discussion is public.